Lingxuan-Ye/sort_practice/README.md

-# algorithm_practice
+# README

-Practices for basic algorithms.
+This repo only includes some of my practices for basic algorithms.

-This repo includes some interesting implementations (from my perspective) of mine.
-They are read-friendly I presume.
+There are some interesting implementations (from my perspective) of mine which are read-friendly I presume.

+Please be free to have a look!